Mozzarella32/Digitaler/README.md

 The executable is moved to the app directory

 ## State of development
-This builds on Windows and Linux(testet with Ubuntu and Arch) and runes normaly on Windows.
-But on Arch it fails with GLEW_Fehler: MissingGL version and on Ubuntu it starts but there are still many bugs.
+Builds on Windows and Linux(Tested on Ubuntu and Arch).
+But is not functional on Linux.

 ### Windows
 ![image](assets/README/DemoWindows.png)